 As I became more skilled in the kitchen, I began to collect vintage and historical cookbooks.
 It started as mere curiosity.
 I wanted to know how my Great Grandma Arnold made a pie from scratch, so I bought a cookbook published in 1908 from her home state, Nebraska.
 Then I started wondering about that pie’s journey… where does strawberry pie come from?
 What are the origins of pie?
 Did pie start sweet, or savory?
 I looked for historical cookbooks that could point me in the right direction—The Good Housekeeper by Sarah Josepha Hale (1841) led me to American Cookery by Amelia Simmons (1796), then back to The Art of Cookery Made Plain and Easy by Hannah Glasse (1747).
 The further back in time I went, the more questions I had.
 I became a food sleuth.
 Everything I cooked was a mystery, and I made it my mission to dig up the roots and origins of every dish I cooked.

-In 2010, I started a food blog called The Shiksa in the Kitchen.
+In 2010, I started a food blog called The Shiksa in the Kitchen, now known as ToriAvey.com.
 As a writer who loves food, it was a natural progression.
 Originally the focus of the blog was Jewish food—I’m a convert to Judaism, and my husband grew up in Israel, so I had a particular interest in the roots of Jewish cuisine.
 There I blog about my adventures in the kitchen and my favorite recipes, both Jewish and non-Jewish.
 The site quickly gained fans from all over the globe; the response has been overwhelmingly positive.
 Readers especially enjoy the historical research behind my posts.
-I absolutely love writing The Shiksa Blog.
+I absolutely love writing this blog.
 At the same time, my nerdy food historian side has been yearning to delve deeper into culinary anthropology and the roots of our food.

 Food is a way of communicating; the energy we pass on through our cooking feeds the body as well as the soul.
 By writing this blog and taking a journey into food history, I am learning right beside you.
 I do not have a PhD in history, nor am I a classically trained chef or a graduate of Le Cordon Bleu.
 I started this blog to learn more about our culinary roots.
 Consider this our shared virtual culinary classroom– a place where we learn not only how to cook delicious food, but how that food came to be in the first place.
 Every kitchen has a heritage and every recipe has a writer.
 Knowing the story behind the food– the ancient history, or the family history, or even the history of one particular ingredient– can infuse a dish with meaning.
 And then a meal becomes more than just food, or something that fills you up physically.
 Food takes on a deeper significance, and ultimately becomes more nourishing.